EricIkeda1/JornadaAppAdemicon/Mobile/README.md

 - Garanta que o `.env` tenha, no mínimo:
   - `SUPABASE_URL`
   - `SUPABASE_ANON_KEY`
-- Use as credenciais do projeto Supabase correto (dev, homolog ou prod).
+- Use as credenciais do projeto Supabase correto.